-The estimated mean annual suspended sediment loads at various locations along the Peace River are depicted on Figure 5.
+The estimated mean annual suspended sediment loads at various locations along the Peace River are depicted on Figure 6.
 The width of the river polygons is proportional to the estimated suspended sediment load at any given location along the river.
-The estimated mean annual loads at the Site C Dam site and at Peace Point are 1.4 million t/yr and 38 million t/yr, respectively.
+The estimated mean annual loads at the Site C Dam and at Peace Point are 1.4 million t/yr and 38 million t/yr, respectively.

-Figure 5a shows the full linear extent of the river from the Peace Canyon Dam to Peace Point, and illustrates the importance of the Smoky River as a sediment source.
-Figure 5b is an inset that shows the extent of the river from the Peace Canyon Dam to the BC/Alberta border.
+Figure 6a shows the full linear extent of the river from the Peace Canyon Dam to Peace Point, and illustrates the importance of the Smoky River as a sediment source.
+Figure 6b shows the extent of the river from the Peace Canyon Dam to the BC/Alberta border.
 The inset figure illustrates the importance of the Halfway River as the largest sediment contributor to the Site C Reservoir section, and illustrates the large sediment inputs contributed by the Pine, Beatton, and Kiskatinaw Rivers within a relatively short distance (50 km) downstream of the Site C Dam site.

-4.2.
-Channel Morphology
+4.2 Channel Morphology

-Church (2015) estimated the competent flow to mobilize cobble-gravel bed material in the Peace River to be around 3,000 m/s.
+Church (2015) estimated the competent flow to mobilize cobble-gravel bed material in the Peace River to be around 3,000 m3/s.
 This flow value is less than 50% of the mean annual maximum daily discharge prior to flow regulation, but greater than annual maximum daily discharges under normal operating conditions in the regulated flow period.
-This cessation of cobble-gravel bedload transport under the current (Project baseline) flow regime has been accompanied by fan progradation and channel aggradation near tributary confluences, and channel stability and vegetation encroachment between confluences.
+This cessation of cobble-gravel bedload transport under the current flow regime that represents baseline for the Site C project, has been accompanied by fan progradation and channel aggradation near tributary confluences, as well as channel stability and vegetation encroachment between confluences.

-The Site C Dam will be constructed immediately downstream of the Moberly River confluence, where the Peace River has been aggrading due to the accumulation of bed material delivered by the Moberly River (shown on Figure 3).
-A bed material sampling program and bed mobility analysis were undertaken to characterize bed material mobility in this particular part of the river, to see if channel morphology in this most proximal part of the river would be sensitive to small changes in peak discharge and/or the interruption of bed material delivery from the Moberly River.
+The Site C Dam will be constructed immediately downstream of the Moberly River confluence, where the Peace River has been aggrading due to the accumulation of bed material delivered by the Moberly River (as shown on Figure 5).
+A bed material sampling program and bed mobility analysis were undertaken to characterize bed material mobility in this particular part of the river, and assess if channel morphology in this most proximal part of the river would be sensitive to small changes in peak discharge and/or the interruption of bed material delivery from the Moberly River.